-COVID dependent, Year 10 will also be doing their Work Experience in June.
+Year 10 students will also be doing their Work Experience in June.
 This is a fantastic opportunity for students to get an understanding of how the world of work really works.
 Please start having conversations with your child about their future and how their choice of work experience may be affected by this.

 We are very much looking forward to the year ahead and really appreciate the support parents and carers continue to provide to uphold our school standards, including attendance, punctuality, behaviour, students’ uniform and appearance.

 We look forward to meeting you this year, but in the meantime if you have anything you wish to discuss please do not hesitate to contact me.

 As we embark on another exciting academic year, I am delighted to extend a warm welcome to each and every one of you.
 Year 11 is a crucial milestone in your educational journey, and it is my honour to be part of this journey.
 Our website is a valuable platform for staying connected with our school community, and I encourage you to explore the wealth of information it offers.

 One aspect of our school community that we take immense pride in is our commitment to providing free breakfast to all students and staff.
 We firmly believe that a nutritious start to the day is essential for academic success, and we want to ensure that everyone has access to this vital resource.

 In addition to our website, we also utilize WEDUC as a communication channel with parents.
 This platform allows us to share important updates, announcements, careers and trip information updates, ensuring that you are well-informed and actively engaged in your child's education.